spiral/framework/README.md

 * Few tutorials and quick start videos
 * Authorization module with integration with ORM (and maybe ODM), i'm still thinking about the most optimal implementation
-* Universal administration panel with flexible design, ACL and set of generators
+* Universal administration panel with flexible design, RBAC and set of generators
 * Tests coverage